 The University of Liverpool can offer the following support to young people who have experienced

 - Bespoke information and guidance from designated outreach staff to support transition to university

 - Support with transport to enable participation in the University’s Open Days and Applicant Discovery Days on campus

 Additionally, the University of Liverpool are pleased to offer tuition fee and maintenance support for up to four undergraduate students who have sought asylum in the UK, so they can succeed in higher education.
-The Asylum Seekers Bursary covers the cost of tuition and provides awards from £3,000 per year to support the costs of study e.g. equipment, books, travel and accommodation.
+The Asylum Seekers Scholarship covers the cost of tuition and provides awards from £4,000 per year to support the costs of study e.g. equipment, books, travel and accommodation.

 These awards are for applicants applying for undergraduate programmes only, excluding programmes in the Schools of Medicine, Dentistry, Health Sciences and Veterinary Science.

-This is a competitive bursary and not all applications will be successful.
-For more information please visit the Asylum Seekers Bursary webpage.
+This is a competitive scholarship and not all applications will be successful.
+For more information please visit the Asylum Seekers Scholarship webpages.